-The leaves are heart-shaped and can get op to 8 inches (20 centimeters) wide.
-They are purple in the beginning, then they become golden yellow and later in the year they turn greener.
-Aurea is Latin and means golden or yellow.
-That refers to the color of the leaves.
+The leaves are heart-shaped and grow up to 8 inches (20 centimeters) wide.
+They are purple when emerging in spring, then they turn golden yellow and later in the year they turn greener.
 The leaves appear late in spring.
 In fall the leaves turn partly yellow before falling.

-In June the white, trumpet shaped, fragrant flowers appear that attract bees, butterflies and hummingbirds.
-They have brown/purple and yellow markings in the throat.
-The flowers appear on many-flowers upright panicles above the leaves.
-The tree needs to be about 4 years old before it will bloom.
-After the bloom the bean or cigar like pods are formed in which the seeds grow.
+After the bloom the long, bean- or cigar-like seed pods are formed in which the seeds grow.
 The fruits are green at first and then turn brown.
 They stay on the tree during winter.
-In spring they split open to release the seeds.
+In spring the pods split open to release the seeds.
 The seeds are brown and flat and have two papery wings.
 The seeds germinate easily.

 The Catalpa bignonioides ‘Aurea’ remains smaller than the Catalpa bignonioides with a height of 26 feet (8 meters).